 “It may well be that other bee species are more sensitive to these things than honey bees.
 Honey bees live in vast colonies and we know that they can lose a large number of workers before the colony dies.”

-However, in 2008, Norman Carreck, a former technical advisor to the British Beekeeper’s Association, stated in a feature for the BBKA newsletter (1) that
+However, in 2008, Norman Carreck, a former technical advisor to the British Beekeeper’s Association, and student of Rothhampstead where pyrethroids were developed, stated in a feature for the BBKA newsletter (1) that

 ‘Carbamates and Pyrethroids Are More Bee Friendly’,